 We recommended choosing an air compressor under warranty for two reasons:

-- Warranties protect your investment, which can provide peace of mind and save you thousands of dollars in the event of a malfunction
+- Warranties protect your investment, providing peace of mind and saving you thousands of dollars if a malfunction occurs.

 Of course, not all warranties are the same.
-Any air compressor with a Honda GX390 engine will have a 3-year warranty on the engine component, which makes it a standard offer across the board.
+Any air compressor with a Honda GX390 engine will have a 3-year warranty on the engine component, making it a standard offer.
 But what about the air compressor itself?
 That’s where you’ll see a massive range in warranty.

-You’ll need to check individual compressors to confirm details, but it’s fairly common for reciprocating air ends to come with 1- or 2-year warranties, if they have a warranty at all, while some rotary screw manufacturers back their air ends with lifetime warranties.
+You’ll need to check individual compressors to confirm details, but it’s fairly common for reciprocating air ends to come with 1- or 2-year warranties, if they even have a warranty, while some rotary screw manufacturers back their air ends with lifetime warranties.
 For example, VMAC offers a lifetime warranty on the air end component of the G30 gas air compressor.

-Reputable manufacturers will stand behind their product and provide assurance that the air compressor will not fail.
+Reputable manufacturers will stand behind their products and ensure the air compressor will not fail.

 Connect With Your Local Upfitter

-Once you have an idea of what you’re looking for—CFM, PSI, rotary or recip, and warranty expectations—it’s time to get hands on!
-We recommend talking to a local service truck upfitter or equipment dealer to learn more about available gas air compressor models in person.
+Once you know what you’re looking for—CFM, psi, rotary or recip, and warranty expectations—it’s time to get hands-on!
+We recommend talking to a local service truck upfitter or equipment dealer to learn more about available gas air compressor models.

-Now, keep in mind that not all dealers will keep all their available gas powered air compressors in stock.
-But they will be able to speak knowledgeably on the gas driven products they provide and ensure the air compressor you ultimately choose will be the perfect fit for your needs.
+Not all dealers will stock every available gas powered air compressor on the shelf, but they will be able to speak knowledgeably on the gas driven products they provide and ensure the air compressor you choose will be the perfect fit for your needs.